-Even though Webnode lacks many of the features that come with other website builders (e.g. ecommerce), you can easily create a multilingual website.
+Even though Webnode lacks many of the features that come with other website builders (e.g. advanced ecommerce options), you can easily create a multilingual website.
 It’s an easy-to-use solution with modern website designs that are automatically optimized for mobile devices.
 For more information, check out our Webnode review.

 If you are looking for a low-cost solution, both the Limited and Mini plans are quite attractive.
 Limited still shows the small Webnode footer ad but lets you connect a domain name.
 Mini doesn’t show ads and includes a free domain name for 1 year.
 It’s a great plan for a small personal or professional website that is now also aided by an AI-powered website editor.
 Webnode’s ecommerce features are relatively basic, though.